What is an Alpaca?

 Alpacas are livestock

 Alpaca fiber can rank among the most luxurious natural fiber in the world.
-High quality natural fibers are first and foremost ranked and valued according to its fineness.
+High quality natural fibers are first and foremost ranked and valued according to its fineness and uniformity.
 Fineness is determined by its diameter and described in Microns.
 (One micron = one millionth of a meter).
-High quality alpaca fibers are generally less than 20 microns.
+High quality alpaca fibers are generally less than 24 microns.
 A comparison of how fine that is, it would take about 25 alpaca fiber that are 20 micron in diameter to equal the volume of one human hair that is about 100 micron in diameter.
 If you are not a mathematician, that comparison may not sound right … do the math (pi*R2) .
 Wild vicuña, some cashmere goats as well as some merino sheep are also capable of reaching that milestone of fineness.
 Alpaca, the domesticated offspring of the Vicuña, has a future among a very elite group.
 What’s helpful to know at this point is that alpacas continue to produce fiber their entire lives which they will likely reach 18 to 20 years.

 Not all alpacas are created equal.